Charlotte Kirk: Career

 In 2013, Kirk appeared in the documentary film Seduced and Abandoned.
 Kirk was first recognised for her role in Vice (2015), a sci-fi thriller, opposite Bruce Willis and Thomas Jane.
 Further feature film roles included playing the female lead opposite Stephen Baldwin in film-noir comedy No Panic with a Hint of Hysteria (2016) and the female lead in psychological drama The Depths (2017), alongside appearances in How To Be Single (2017) and Ocean's 8 (2018).

 In 2013, billed as an unknown newcomer, Kirk was cast to play Nicole Brown Simpson in a proposed film to be called An American Mystery; as of 2018, some scenes had been shot for the film, renamed Nicole and O.J.; by 2024 the proposed film was renamed The Juice, confirming that the screenplay was unfinished and no filming had taken place beyond the 30 minutes of scenes filmed in 2018.

 She co-wrote, produced, and starred in The Reckoning (2020), directed by Neil Marshall.

 In 2021, Kirk starred in, co-wrote, and co-produced the action horror movie The Lair, directed by Neil Marshall, released in US in October 2022 and in the UK in January 2023.
 The Lair had its world premiere in Leicester Square IMAX as the opening night gala presentation at 2022's FrightFest film festival.

 Kirk returned to the UK in 2021 and formed Scarlett Productions and Primal Empire Studios Ltd. In the summer of 2022, Kirk completed filming on the action crime thriller Duchess, which she co-wrote, produced, and plays the title role.
-The Duchess movie was released in cinemas worldwide.
+Duchess was released in cinemas worldwide in 2024.
 Kirk released two music videos, "Eyes in Love" and "I Get the Feeling Again" and performed the end title track for No Panic with a Hint of Hysteria.
 She has also appeared on magazine covers for LA Magazine, Glamour, and Harper's Bazaar.

-In 2024, Kirk starred in Fight or Flight opposite Dolph Lundgren and Michael Jai White.
-In April 2024, Kirk starred in the thriller horror film The Possession at Gladstone Manor.
+In April 2024, Kirk filmed scenes for the thriller horror film The Possession at Gladstone Manor.
 In June 2024, Kirk was named one of the Top 30 Influential Leaders in the UK by Leaders of the Business & Charity Magazine.

-Kirk has won 13 awards and received 12 nominations.

-Charlotte is starring in the erotic thriller movie Compulsion opposite Anna Maria Sieklucka to be released in 2025.
+In 2025, Kirk starred in Exit Protocol opposite Dolph Lundgren and Michael Jai White.
+Kirk starred in the erotic thriller movie Compulsion opposite Anna Maria Sieklucka which was released in 2025.